humanetech-community/community-hub/_docs/harms/harms-01-wellbeing.md

   nav: "focusarea"
 ---

-Our wellbeing is endangered in many ways by the use of much of technology of today.
+Our wellbeing is endangered in many ways by the use of some of the current technology products/services.
+I.e.:

+- Apps that drive our attention and feed us with dopamine boost, making us addicted to them.